pedro09309/PythonProjects/README.md

 # PythonProjects

- This repository was created for learning purpose only.
-It contains different applications developed in Python as main language, such as AI, ML, Data Structure and Algorithms projects.
+-  This repository many differents applications developed in Python.

+    It is used as learning purpose only.
+So, each project is developed in the meaning of learning new concepts, methods, tools usage and algorithms skills.
+    Follow below a couple of examples:
+        - Machine Learning;
+        - Artificial Intelligence;
+        - Data Structures;
+        - Algorithms problem-solving;
+        - Diagram as code; and
+        - Much more, soon enough!

+    I hope you can enjoy it as much as I do.
+    Feel free to also contribute with suggestions and tips.

+- Created by Pedro Sena in 2024.